Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 • Specific outcomes.

-Here’s an example of a yearly lesson plan template you can copy and paste and customize to your liking.
+Here’s an example of a yearly lesson plan you can customize to your liking.

 Yearly lesson plan template